intel-mpx/intel-mpx.github.io/pages/pages-root-folder/index.md

 There are two performance issues with MPX instructions:

 * Loading/storing bounds registers from/to memory involves costly two-level address translation, which can contribute a significant share to the overhead.
-* As our [experiments show](/performance#ipc), current Skylake processors perform bounds checking mostly sequentially, i.e., bounds are not checked in parallel with the corresponding memory access.
+* As our [experiments show](/performance#ipc), current Skylake processors perform bounds checking mostly sequentially.
-[Our microbenchmarks](/microbenchmarks/#mpxchecks) indicate that this is caused by contention of MPX bounds-checking instructions on one execution port.
+[Our microbenchmarks](/microbenchmarks/#mpxchecks) indicate that this is caused by contention of MPX bounds-checking instructions on one of the execution ports.
-If more ports would be available, MPX would be able to use instruction parallelism to a higher extent and the overheads would be lower.
+If this functionality would be available on more ports, MPX would be able to use instruction parallelism to a higher extent and the overheads would be lower.

 **Lesson 3: Intel MPX does not support multithreading.**
 Current incarnation of MPX has no support for multithreaded programs.[^multi]